sishar4/salido-ios-challenge/README.md

 - You can:
 	- Use (free) 3rd party frameworks, if needed.

-- Evaluation
+- Evaluation:
-	Evaluation is based on the following criteria:
+	We are judging your work based on the following criteria:
 	- Did you complete all of the base requirements?
 	- Did you follow standard coding practices and use an appropriate programming paradigm for iOS development?
 	- Did you properly submit the project?